jiaxinzhang2/jiaxinzhang2.github.io/_pages/about.md

 ---

 * I am a sixth-year graduate student from mathematics department, Caltech, where I am advised by Professor [Nikolai Makarov](https://pma.caltech.edu/people/nikolai-makarov).
 Before my doctoral studies, I received my B.S. in Mathematics from Peking University.
+You can find my [CV](

 * My research involves analysis, probability theory, and mathematical physics.
 To be more precise, I am interested in the theory of Schramm-Loewner evolutions (SLE) and its connections to mathematical conformal field theory (CFT).